-In February 2002, the Agency entered into a Joint Powers Agreement with the County Sanitation District No. 2 of Los Angeles County (SDLAC) and formed the Inland Empire Regional Composting Authority (IERCA) to divert organic solids from landfill disposal and to recycle organic products generated from within the community.
+In February 2002, the Agency entered into a Joint Powers Agreement with the Sanitation District No. 2 of Los Angeles County (SDLAC) and formed the Inland Empire Regional Composting Authority (IERCA) to divert organic solids from landfill disposal and to recycle organic products generated from within the community.

-The Agency replaced the previous facility with the nation's

-largest indoor biosolids composting facility.
+The Agency replaced the previous facility with the nation's largest indoor biosolids composting facility.
 Constructed by the IERCA, the facility consists of 445,275 square feet re-purposed from a former IKEA warehouse.

-The new facility started operation in March 2007 and produces a wood-based, nutrientrich compost made from recycled green waste, biosolids, and horse stable bedding and focuses on producing top quality compost under the guidelines outlined in the US Composting Council's Seal of Testing Assurance (STA) program.
+The new facility started operation in March 2007 and produces a wood-based, nutrient-rich compost made from recycled green waste, biosolids, and horse stable bedding and focuses on producing top quality compost under the guidelines outlined in the US Composting Council's Seal of Testing Assurance (STA) program.
+The facility processes over 200,000 wet tons of waste products per year, composting into usable products used locally that save water and protect water resources.